 When I think about what industry committee and the House should be seized with as opposed to changing the structure of the National Statistics Council and spending hours of debate on this, I have to wonder why are we not talking about how Canada's trade policy could be bolstered in light of some of the decisions that are being made in the United States right now.
 I would love to spend hours debating some strategy in terms of how we can take advantage of the opportunities created by the Canada-European free trade agreement.
 These are the things that industry committee should be seized with.
 The fact that the government wants to send this legislation to industry committee seems like it is filibustering that committee.
 It is very strange.

-There are some other things I would like to see come out of industry committee as opposed to this legislation.
+There are some other things I would like to see come out of the industry committee as opposed to this legislation.

 We talk about economic diversification in Alberta, which is something I have been interested in during the course of my parliamentary career.
-Why is industry committee not talking about a jobs plan that could create broader economic conditions for growth?
+Why is the industry committee not talking about a jobs plan that could create broader economic conditions for growth?
 I am speaking of things like a lower tax climate, especially when we look at the changes being made in the United States.

 I hear colleagues in the United States saying that the new administration is going to be lowering taxes in several key areas that are going to render investment opportunities in Canada unattractive.
-Why is industry committee not studying the Canadian tax system, especially the proposed tax increases by the government, and how that will affect the competitiveness of our industries and our investment climate?
+Why is the industry committee not studying the Canadian tax system, especially the proposed tax increases by the government, and how that will affect the competitiveness of our industries and our investment climate?
 That would be a great study for industry committee to look at.
 It could refer some recommendations back to the House.
 Instead, we have before us a bill that would change the National Statistics Council from 13 members to 10 who are now appointed.
 It makes no sense.

 Something else I would like the industry committee to study that would use statistical data provided by Statistics Canada is how to spur innovation in a country where we have traditionally seen very high publication rates and we have focused on academic research.
 I fully support academic research and a strong academic research system, but that is where a lot of our investments over successive governments have gone.
 Why do we not see more industry-sponsored R and D, and why are some of our key strategies for the commercialization of research and development simply licensing technology out of the country?
 In some of our new and up-and-coming industrial sectors like the competitiveness and the opportunities we have with clean tech, why do we see such low adoption rates of technology that is grown in Canada into Canadian industry?
 Why is that happening?
 Is there a policy that the government could undertake that could incent adoption of Canadian clean tech?